foreverphoenix/the-phoenix-flavour/content/manual/setup/clean-install.md

 ### File and Folder Structure Basics (*)

-Before you proceed with the next step, I highly recommend taking a moment to [read this article](/manual/resources/folder-structure/) on folder structure and terminology.
+Before you proceed with the next step, I highly recommend taking a moment to [read this article](/manual/resources/files-and-folders/) on folder structure and terminology.
 It's a quick read without additional instructions and will help you better understand the instructions in the next step.

 ---

-<font size=4>Continue with [Mod Organizer 2](/manual/setup/mo2/).</size>
+<font size=4>Continue with [Mod Organizer 2](/manual/setup/mo2/).</font size>